delta750/coreui/src/cui/docs/src/components/tutorial.md

 ```

 Next, lets alter the page script one last time.
-This time using a jQuery selector that selects all of the list items.
+This time using a jQuery selector that selects all of the list items using an element selector.

 ```js
 $('ul li').helloWorld();